bruprescott/CTDizzle/Documentation/Parts_List.md

 Here is a list of parts used to build the CTDizzle Mk3, their vendor location, and the approximate cost for each item.
 You can probably find them elsewhere for cheaper.
+Prices do not include shipping.

 Please note that you can adapt the CTDizzle to use sensors and boards of your own choosing, but it is your responsibility to ensure that they are compatible.